 As always, if you are eloping or getting married in Colorado, please do your research and get the appropriate permit/access and practice “Leave No Trace” principles.

 Rocky Mountain National Park

 Starting with one of the most popular places to elope in Colorado, Rocky Mountain National Park.
-Unfortunately you can’t elope at Dream Lake, Trail Ridge Road, or anywhere in the backcountry, but the park has a handful of beautiful ceremony sites to choose from.
+Unfortunately, you can’t elope at Dream Lake, Trail Ridge Road, or anywhere in the backcountry, but the park has a handful of beautiful ceremony sites to choose from.
 Here’s a map of ceremony locations within the park.
 Since Rocky Mountain National Park is so popular, you’ll want to make sure you’ve obtained the correct permits and choose a date or time when fewer people are crowding the viewpoints.
 Don’t wait to obtain your permit if you plan on eloping here!
-The park limits the amount of ceremonies to six per day, so spots get snagged quickly.
+The park limits the number of ceremonies to six per day, so spots get snagged quickly.

 Hiking: Yes and No. Refer to the map linked above to see a list of sites that require hiking and a list of locations that do not.

 Loveland Pass is a popular location to elope in the Colorado mountains.
 The high alpine pass is open year round, although there are a few days of the year when avalanches close the road.
 You can get incredible mountain all alongside the road, but you can get even better views if you hike along the trails (plus you’ll be further away from all the tourists.

 Permit: May require a Special Use permit depending on your situation